rushikeshwayal/Inventory-Management/readme.md

 - **Real-Time Notifications**: Immediate alerts for low stock, expired items, and critical inventory events delivered through email and SMS.

 - **Comprehensive Reporting**: Generate detailed reports on inventory status, historical data, and trends to assist in decision-making.
 Reports include transaction history with timestamps.

+- **Admin Portal with Graphical Analysis**: The admin portal provides visualizations of inventory levels, transaction trends, and other key metrics, enabling administrators to make informed decisions.

 - **Scalability**: Designed to accommodate the growing needs of municipal corporations as their inventory requirements expand.